 When he was six-years-old, Ryan’s devastating muscle wasting condition was diagnosed after his parents, Jane and Ty, were concerned about how much he fell over.

 They were told he wouldn’t live past the age of 20.
-But Ryan, who has Duchenne Muscular Dystrophy (DMD), is now 22 and has defied the odds.
+But Ryan, who has Duchenne Muscular Dystrophy (DMD), has defied the odds.

 “Over the past 11 years, Rainbows has supported me a lot; I have so many good memories,” said Ryan.
 “One of the most important parts of Rainbows to me has always been the staff.
 When I first came here I was young, but I was treated as an individual.
 The staff do their jobs which includes giving medication, feeding regimes, care plans and having fun.
 I don’t know how they do it but they do and with a smile, even on the tough days.
 I have a huge respect for them.”

 Ryan describes our hospice as a place for children and young people to go and let their hair down and have a bit of fun and be themselves.

 He said: “One of my favourite memories was a New Year’s Eve party with the young adults; just to be able to spend time with others my age and having a laugh.
 If I was at home, there would be parents involved!

 “I have also been on lots of trips and met lots of celebrities including David Walliams and Paddy McGuiness, just to name a few.

 “I have had a lot of fun over the years but have also had some sad times.
 One of the saddest ones was when one of my best friends passed away.
 He had the same condition as me and was the same age.”

 Over the years, it has been incredibly hard for Ryan but he accepts that his condition is restrictive and progressive.